violetSaathoff/Hashiwokakero/README.md

           1   2 - O         ||             1 - 2 - F         ||             1 | 2 = T
             2 - 3 - O       ||               2 = 3 - F       ||               2 - 3 = T

-The left panel is the gate without an input set and forced bridges solved, the middle panel is the split element solved when the input is true, and the right panel is the split element solved when the input is false.
 Although I often use this as a building block within a larger puzzle, it can be used directly as a wire splitter like:

         2           2           ||           2           2           ||           2           2
         ‖           ‖           ||           ‖           ‖           ||           ‖           ‖